Rutland Radio: Consolidation into Greatest Hits Radio

 On 8 February 2019, the Lincs FM Group was sold to Bauer.
 The sale was ratified in March 2020 following an inquiry by the Competition and Markets Authority.

 On 1 September 2020, Rutland Radio, along with many of the stations Bauer had newly acquired, was replaced by Greatest Hits Radio.
 The station's local breakfast show was replaced by a regional drivetime show.
 Localised news bulletins, traffic updates and advertising were retained.

+On 12 September 2023, the former Rutland Radio area was combined with the new GHR transmission on the 107.7 MHz FM frequency in Peterborough formerly occupied by Kiss 105-108 to form "Greatest Hits Radio Peterborough, Stamford and Rutland", also transmitted on the Peterborough local DAB multiplex; Rutland Radio had not previously broadcast on digital radio.

 An independent community radio station for the area, Rutland & Stamford Sound, has been established, led by Rob Persani.
 The new station is governed by a community interest company.

 Awards

 In December 2009 it won the Sony Radio Academy Nations & Regions Award for the East Midlands.
 It also won this in 2008, and this award is for stations with a TSA (total survey area) of under 300,000.
 Coincidentally, Rob Persani is Chairman of the East Midlands branch of the Radio Academy.
 The station was also nominated at the 2009 Arqiva Commercial Radio awards for station of the year (TSA <300,000).